lanl/pyHarmonySearch/README.md

 Note that like many similar optimization algorithms, HS is stochastic in nature.
 Thus, you will get a slightly different result every time you run it.

+This HS implementation only works on continuous variables (e.g., x is in the range `[-5, 5]`).
+It may be possible to allow for discrete variables (e.g., x is chosen from the set `(3, 4, 6, 8, 9)`), but the pitch adjustment step will need to be modified.

 The structure of the code is simple.
 There are three components:

 * harmony_search.py - The Python code that implements the HS algorithm.